aimok04/kitshn.app/docs/features/share-wrapping.md

 # Share wrapping

 kitshn can prepend » **x.kitshn.app** « to links when sharing a recipe from within the app.
-This enables other kitshn users to open shared recipes directly inside the app since the app can only intercept requests made to the » **x.kitshn.app** « domain.
+This enables other kitshn users to open shared recipes directly inside the app, since the app can only intercept requests made to the » **x.kitshn.app** « domain.

-For the sake of transparency the » **x.kitshn.app** « website is hosted on Github pages.
+For the sake of transparency, the » **x.kitshn.app** « website is hosted on GitHub pages.
 You can view the source code on https://github.com/kshli/kshli.github.io.

 ---